Dubai: Most tenants renew leases due to high rents, but this could change; here’s why

 With the launch of the Smart Rental Index by the Dubai Land Department (DLD) in early January, CBRE said rental calculations should now better reflect a unit’s qualities and detractors and allow for a fairer assessment of new lease terms.

-CBRE welcomed the decision by the UAE Central Bank to restrict lending on transactional set-up fees, including a 4 per cent DLD registration fee and other mortgage-related costs.
+CBRE welcomed the decision by the UAE Central Bank to restrict lending on transactional set-up fees, including a four per cent DLD registration fee and other mortgage-related costs.

 “This is seen as a positive step at a time when speculative activities were clearly on the rise, with off-plan transactions accounting for 70 per cent of all sales during 2024, a cyclical high in the current market cycle,” it added.